jonlpersson/ed-latimore/site/_posts/2017-03-06-9-lessons-from-living-by-crackheads--crack-dealers.md

 They make a big deal about drug violence and why we need all these laws against drugs.
 My perspective is unique.

-I have no skin in the game either way but grew up at ground zero of war on drugs.
+I have no skin in the game either way but grew up at ground zero of the war on drugs.
 Here’s what I’ve observed.

 I’ve never actually seen two crackheads fighting one another.

 I’ve seen them fighting other non-crackheads, but they don’t really go to war with one another.
 However, the crack dealer next door is one of the reasons there were bullet holes in my door.

+Biggie warned about this in his song The Ten Crack Commandmenets.
+Check out my breakdown of this rule and others [here in this post](/ten-crack-commandments-business-and-life-lessons/).

 On a more general note, most hood violence is drug-related.
 The rest of the violence is because of people taking advantage of someone who comes off as a weak, easy target.&nbsp;